-WITHHOLD AUTHORITY FOR ALL NOMINEES 0 FOR ALL EXCEPT (See instructions below) 0 Nominees: o Bennett S. LeBow, o Howard M. Lorber, o Ronald J. Bernstein, o Stanley S. Arkin, o Henry C. Beinstein, o Jeffrey S. Podell and o Jean E. Sharpe Item 2.
-Advisory approval of executive compensation (say on pay): FOR 0 AGAINST 0 ABSTAIN 0 Approval of ratification of PricewaterhouseCoopers LLP as independent registered certified public accounter 31, 2012: ting firm for the year ending FOR 0 AGAINST 0 ABSTAIN 0 CTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fil withhold, as shown here: R l in the circle next to each nominee you will be v te shares represented by this proxy will be voted in the manner directed by the undersigned stockhologoted FOR the election of the nominees, FOR the advisory say on pay vote and FOR the ratification occupating firm. change the address on your account, please check the box at right and indicate your new address in the addistered name(s) on the account may not be submitted via this method. [] dress space above.
-Please note that changes Sig gnature of Stockholder Date Signature of Stockholder Date administ Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each hole rator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please signing full title as such.
+FOR ALL NOMINEES 0

+WITHHOLD AUTHORITY FOR ALL NOMINEES 0

+FOR ALL EXCEPT (See instructions below) 0

+Nominees: o Bennett S. LeBow, o Howard M. Lorber, o Ronald J. Bern o Stanley S. Arkin, o Henry C. Beinstein, o Jeffrey S. Podell and o Jean F.

+Item 2.
+Advisory approval of executive compensation (say on pay):

+FOR 0

+AGAINST 0

+ABSTAIN 0

+Item 3.
+Approval of ratification of PricewaterhouseCoopers LLP as independent registered certified public accounting firm for the year ending December 31, 2013:

+FOR 0

+AGAINST 0

+ABSTAIN 0

+INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: R

+The shares represented by this proxy will be voted in the manner directed will be voted FOR the election of the nominees, FOR the advisory say on pay public accounting firm.

+To change the address on your account, please check the box at right and indicate to the registered name(s) on the account may not be submitted via this method. [ ] ate your new address in the address space above.
+Please note that change

+Signature of Stockholder Date Signature of Stockholder D ate

+NOTE: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executo administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.

+36